FIVE REASONS TO BECOME A CHARTERED ACCOUNTANT

 Our lecturers are committed to equipping students with the kind of technical knowledge that will form the bedrock of their professional careers.
 Trainees are taught how to apply the technical knowledge learned in the classroom to real-life situations.
 Broad business skills are developed and mentors instil the values that are the foundation of our members’ reputation.

-Training can be either in industry (any sector) or in traditional accountancy practices.
+Training can be either in an industry (any sector) or in traditional accountancy practices.
 In both, trainees can expect to learn about financial accounting and reporting, business finance, management accounting, taxation and planning, and auditing and assurance.

 Four – Chartered Accountancy – a global qualification

 Irish Chartered Accountants have true global mobility as their training is recognised internationally.
 Those looking for an Antipodean adventure will be facilitated by exclusive agreements with the Chartered Institutes in Australia New Zealand.
-Numerous others are in place with countries such as South Africa, Hong Kong, England, Scotland and Wales.
+Numerous others are in place with other countries such as South Africa, Hong Kong, England, Scotland and Wales.

 We have unique Mutual Recognition Agreements (MRA) that offer our members an outstanding entry point to business in any part of the world.
 An MRA is an agreement between professional bodies that allows membership to transfer from one jurisdiction to another.

 Chartered Accountants Ireland is a member of the Global Accounting Alliance (GAA) and Chartered Accountants Worldwide and is part of a global network of more than 320,000 Chartered Accountants.
-This brings enormous benefits to our members living, or working, in foreign countries.
+This brings enormous benefits to our members living or working, in foreign countries.
 Of the Institute’s 24,000 members, more than 3,500 are working in 90 countries.

 Five – Career paths and rewards